-When war was declared, Carl Mula, like his brother and his friends, wanted to join the Marines but was turned down because of his eyesight.
-Instead he was accepted by the US Army Air Corps and at the age of twenty-one he left his young bride and began training as a flight engineer on a B24 Liberator.
-Carl was part of the ten-man crew of The Ruptured Duck with the 466 Bomb Group, 787 Bomb Squad, flying out of Northern England.
-They completed sixteen missions before the B24 crash landed after being hit by enemy fire.
-Carl has vivid memories of the Buzz Bombs over London, his severe injuries, the untimely death of Major Louis Weiser, the pilot of The Ruptured Duck and his year-long hospitalizations, both overseas and in New York.
+When war was declared, Carl Mula, like his brother and his friends, wanted to join the Marines, but was turned down because of his eyesight.
+Instead he was accepted by the U.S. Army Air Corps and at the age of 21, he left his young bride and began training as a flight engineer on a B24 Liberator.
+Carl was part of the 10-man crew of The Ruptured Duck with the 466 Bomb Group, 787 Bomb Squad, flying out of northern England.
+They completed 16 missions before the B24 crash-landed after being hit by enemy fire.
+Carl has vivid memories of the Buzz Bombs over London, his severe injuries, the untimely death of Major Louis Weiser, the pilot of The Ruptured Duck, and his year-long hospitalizations, both overseas and in New York.
 Carl is a recipient of the Purple Heart with three clusters.
-Carl participates in Veterans’ organizations, visits patients at the Bedford MA VA hospital, and talks to college students about his remarkable wartime experiences.
-He has been married for sixty-five years to the young bride he left in 1942.